brillout/wildcard-api/readme.md

 cross-origin HTTP requests,
 etc.

-Wildcard is also effecient:
+Wildcard is also efficient:
 A tailored endpoint can return exactly and only the data the client needs.

 ###### But...

-A potential downside of a tailored API is in case you have many clients with many distinct data requirements:
+A potential downside of a tailored API is if you have many clients with many distinct data requirements:
 Maintaining a huge amount of tailored endpoints can become cumbersome.

-In our todo app example above, where the browser is our only cient and we have only few endpoints, there are virtually no reasons to not prefer a tailored API over a generic one.
+In our todo app example above, where the browser is our only client and where we have only few endpoints, there are virtually no reasons to not prefer a tailored API over a generic one.

 On the other side of the spectrum,